Analysis | A pillow salesman apparently has some ideas about declaring martial law

 “Make clear this is China/Iran … also used domestic actors …” Lindell seems to be claiming that the election might somehow have been influenced by China and Iran, a claim for which, again, there’s no credible evidence.
 In fact, the administration’s own cybersecurity team has already ruled out this possibility.

-Know who the Fort Meade attorney is, who the Olsens are or who “Colon” might refer to?
+We are tracking down a lead for the mentioned “Colon.”
+Know who the Olsens are?
 Email us.

-Lindell seems to have immersed himself instead in the universe of conspiracy theory, something reinforced by a tweet he sent out early in the morning on Jan.
+Lindell seems to have immersed himself instead in the universe of conspiracy theories, something reinforced by a tweet he sent out early in the morning on Jan.
 5. In it, he linked to a document hosted at the website 8kun describing an imminent war for America.
-8kun is a message-board site which the new preferred stomping ground for QAnon conspiracy theorists, among others.
+8kun is a message-board site which serves as the new preferred stomping ground for QAnon conspiracy theorists, among others.

 About 24 hours later, conspiracy theorists and Trump loyalists stormed the Capitol.